Whatsapp Icon

 Physical Activity: Engaging in regular physical activity can help rebuild strength and stamina after treatment, improve mood, and enhance overall well-being.
 Start slowly and increase your activity level based on your doctor's advice and your comfort level.

 Emotional and Mental Health Support: Psychological recovery is as important as physical healing.
 Feelings of anxiety, depression, or fear of recurrence are common.
-Support groups, counseling, or therapy can provide valuable emotional support during your recovery journey.
+Support groups, counselling, or therapy can provide valuable emotional support during your recovery journey.

 Lifestyle Changes: Adopting a healthy lifestyle can help support your recovery and overall health.
 This includes quitting smoking, limiting alcohol, eating a balanced diet, staying active, and managing stress.